 In a double boiler, melt 510 grams (18 ounces) of the chocolate until it reaches 115°F on a chocolate thermometer.
 Remove from heat and add in the remaining chocolate, stir to combine completely, and let temperature reach 91°F.

 Dip each brownie ball into chocolate.
 Use a fork so the excess chocolate can drip off.
 Place back on parchment paper.

 Place the tray back in the freezer for 10 to 15 minutes or until the chocolate has hardened.
-If the chocolate is still melted, dip each brownie ball again.
-If you need to re-melt the chocolate, put back on the double boiler.
+Coat each truffle again in chocolate, place back on the baking sheet, and top with sprinkles.